karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 The built-in jQuery method can be broken down into specific categories of behavior.
 Let's look at a few of the methods in each category.

 #### Attribute Methods ####
 Attribute methods let you manipulate the HTML attributes of the DOM elements your jQuery array wraps.
-We already saw the `text` and `addClass` methods above, but there's also the more generic `attr` and `css` methods, as well as a handful of others:
+We already saw the `text` and `addClass` methods above, but there are also the more generic `attr` and `css` methods, as well as a handful of others:

 	$links.attr('href', '#')
 		.text('DOH!')